josephmcg/flashcards/README.md

 [https://kana-flashcards.netlify.app](https://kana-flashcards.netlify.app)

-React app for studying Hiragana + Katakana.
+React app for studying Hiragana and Katakana.
 Makes use of functional components + hooks.

 ## Features

-Default view of Hiragana and Katakana on the front.
-Click a card to flip it over and see Romaji.
+Click a card to flip and see Romaji.

-Order will be random every time so positioning won't affect memory.

-Adjusting the filter up top will re-render the components, reflecting the selection.
+Order and positioning are random.

 ## Todo